All Episodes

 It's proportional based on the population differences.

-So that it's uh it's uh it is a significant point.
+So it's a significant point.

 Well, what is it?

-No, no, no, no.
+No, no, no.

 Well, okay, you may have a point.

-If if if uh if five times in a proportional basis, if five times As many blacks, percentage of their population are in jail as uh uh whites are, then you could say that the remaining black population is safe.
+If five times in a proportional basis, if five times as many blacks, percentage of their population, are in jail as whites are, then you could say that the remaining black population is safe, safer than the remaining white population.

-You're talking about black on black crime.
+You're talking about black-on-black crime.

-Crime, you're just talking about pure criminals.
+You're just talking about pure criminals.

-Okay, so well, yeah, but for your point to be accurate, you'd have to restrict that to black on black crime.
+Okay, so well, yeah, but for your point to be accurate, you'd have to restrict that to black-on-black crime.

 You'd have to restrict it to that.

-Otherwise the point wouldn't hold up.
+Otherwise, the point wouldn't hold up.

 You're trying to stir it up.